-We are fully committed in our duty to ensure that our students stay safe in the real world and whilst online.
+We are fully committed to our duty to ensure that our students stay safe in the real world and whilst online.

 If you have a safeguarding concern about any individual connected with Pewsey Vale School then please contact the school on 01672 565000 or email email@example.com